What Is A Guest House? [Traveler’s Guide, FAQ]

 Guest houses are often family-owned and operated.
 Many do not hire outside staff.
 Hosts may handle all duties, or split them amongst family members.
 For example, a host’s brother could be a guide/driver and her grandmother might cook the breakfast.
 The eggs in an omelette may be from the family’s chickens, the vegetables from their garden and water from a spring.

-In a hotel, employees ensure operations run smoothly.
+In hotels, employees ensure operations run smoothly.
 This makes hotels more efficient, but results in a less personal atmosphere.
-If you prefer speedy, streamlined services (like an airport pick-up and luggage support), consider booking a hotel rather than a guest house.
+If you prefer quick, streamlined services (like airport pick-up and luggage support), consider booking a hotel rather than a guest house.

 Staying in a guest house allows you to experience the local culture from a resident’s perspective (daily life, cuisine, customs).
 In guest houses, it’s very common to share a meal or drinks with your host and/or other guests.
 In chain hotels, stays are usually more generic (and predictable, as if the hotel could be anywhere).

-Many guest houses were initially built as residential family homes, then were later modified to host guests.
-This is why hosts often live within or nearby the same property as their guests, and why many guest houses only have one shared kitchen in the entire property.
+Many guest houses were initially built as residential family homes, then later modified to host guests.
+This is why hosts often live in or nearby the same property as their guests, and why many guest houses only have one shared kitchen in the entire property.

-*For today’s deals on guest houses in your destination, click here.
+*Agoda.com sells quality, discounted guest house rooms (UP TO $50 OFF!).
+To see today’s deals on guest houses in any destination, click here.

 Inside A Guest House (What It’s Like)

-In this section, we’ll briefly cover what it’s like inside a guest house, so you’ll know what to expect before you arrive.
-Guest houses can vary in size, design, amenities and features, but you’ll find most guest houses around the world are divided into four main sections.
+In this section, we’ll briefly cover what it’s like inside a guest house, so you’ll know what to expect before arriving.
+Guest houses vary in size, design, amenities and features, but you’ll find that most guest houses around the world are divided into four main sections.

 The 4 sections of a guest house are: